skellystudios/skelly-io/skellyio-jekyll/_posts/2016-03-23-list_of_scales.markdown

    There's only three ratings: **Green**, which means the restaurant is serving a full menu, **Yellow**, which means there's a limited menu, possibly indicating "there may be no power or only power from a generator or food supplies may be low", and **Red**, which means that Waffle House is no longer serving, so basically the world might as well be over.

-6. **[Scoville Scale](https://en.wikipedia.org/wiki/Scoville_scale)** -- Spiciness[2] of chili peppers
+6. **[Scoville Scale](https://en.wikipedia.org/wiki/Scoville_scale)** -- Spiciness<a href="#2"  name="to2">[2]</a> of chili peppers

     There's several great aspects to this scale.
 Firstly, it works by a panel of experts being given solutions of the pepper in increasing dilutions of water until they can no longer detect any spiciness.
-That means that A. there are people who are "expert spiciness detectors" and B. this is basically also a test for when the solution becomes a valid homeopathic[3] cure for spiciness.
+That means that A. there are people who are "expert spiciness detectors" and B. this is basically also a test for when the solution becomes a valid homeopathic<a href="#3" name="to3">[3]</a> cure for spiciness.

     Secondly, there's the eye-watering difference up the scale.
 Jalapeño peppers, which sorta hurt my tongue and make me hiccup like nobody's business, are rated at 3,500 Scovilles.
 Then there's the world's hottest chilies, the "Carolina Reaper", which are rated at 2,200,000.
 That means that if you had to drink a whole pint of blended Jalapeños, or a pint of water with 10 drops of Carolina Reaper mixed in, you should go for the Jalapeños mess.
 At least then you look more macho than the guy whose eyes are streaming as he drinks his innocent but deadly glass of transparent death.